 What makes a good farmer?

-A good farmer is someone knowledgeable about the farm’s dependencies and effects, as well as how they must be handled.
+A good farmer is knowledgeable about the farm’s dependencies and effects and how they must be handled.